Bike Lights Buyers Guide

 Lights are designed for different purposes, so the light's that best for you will depend on the kind of cycling you do.

 If you commute through a city or a town, it's important to make sure you're highly visible.
 Whilst having a good set of primary lights and secondary lights is the perfect starting point, you'll also need a reflective jacket and bag or bag cover at the very least.
-Lights that enable you to see are less important in urban areas will help you to see, we still recommend having lights that let you see at least a few metres ahead.
+Although street lights in urban areas will help you to see, we still recommend having lights that let you see at least a few metres ahead.
 It's pretty important to have a set of good quality lights just in case you end up on a darker route, or you're hit by bad weather.

 It's a good idea to keep some emergency lights as a backup, in case your main light fails and leaves you riding in the dark.
 Emergency lights are usually small and compact so you can leave them in a saddle bag, whilst being powerful enough to get you back home.